Examples of routes

 If the route is to collect from the postcode area “82*” on Mondays, “84*” on Tuesdays, “86*” on Wednesdays, “87*” on Thursdays and “88*” on Fridays, do the following:

-1. Set the route schedule in Weekly, and select Monday to Friday.
+Set the route schedule to Weekly, and select Monday to Friday inclusive.
 For more information, see Schedule, routes (window).

-The columns for Saturday and Sunday are greyed out, as the route does not operate on those days of the week according to the timetable we have just set.
-This means that it doesn't matter whether Saturday and Sunday are selected or not.
+The columns for Saturday and Sunday are grey, as the route does not operate on those days of the week according to the timetable we have just set.
+This means that it doesn’t matter whether Saturday and Sunday are selected or not.
 The schedule takes precedence over these settings.

 If the route also involves deliveries to different postcode areas on different days of the week, see the next example.